 v.
 On review of the main contract documents between Thromde and Private contractors, the RAA noted that there is no obligations or targets for contractors to improve rates of waste recycling or reprocessing.
 Although the private parties are only responsible for collection and disposal of waste as per contract agreements, reducing and recycling of waste has been an additional initiative.
-Moreover, there is no plan to do it either by the Thromde or Civil Society Organisations (CSO).
+Moreover, there is no plan to do it either by the Thromde or Civil vi.
+There is no clear responsibility on handling of harzardous waste management specifically the e-waste which could be hazardous.
+Even for infectious and harzardous waste from health care facilities, recyclable waste after autoclaving is not sent to the MRFs.

+Society Organisations (CSO).
 The contract is focused mainly on timely waste collection and its transportation further to the landfill.

 There is no adequate composting of organic waste.
 At present, all the wet/organic waste collected by the private contractors are just dumped at the landfill site with other wastes although it is segregated at source.
-Although Thromde reported community
+Although Thromde reported community composting constituted just under 10% of total wet waste, the data on composting was not available readily.